 Load regulation is a critical part of keeping equipment and devices safe during operation.
-It protects them from fluctuations in voltage and ensures that inconsistent loads won’t damage or affect performance.
+It protects them from fluctuations in voltage and ensures inconsistent loads won’t damage or affect performance.
 A steady power source is often essential for dependable, ongoing operation, a necessity in many high-stakes applications like military and health care settings.

 We’ll demystify load regulation by explaining what it is, how it works, and how you can measure it.

+In other words, it describes how much the load voltage changes as current demand increases or decreases.
 Some of the components involved in the load regulation commonly include an output amplifier, a sense circuit, and an error amplifier.
 Here’s how they might achieve load regulation in a power supply:

 Once the signal is regulated, it allows the power supply to maintain a constant voltage for the powered device.